Tax Rates/Credits -> BC Tax -> PharmaCare

 BC Fair PharmaCare Program

 Under the BC PharmaCare program, prescription costs and some medical supplies are subsidized.
 The amount of the subsidy depends on family net income, and seniors born in 1939 or earlier, or couples with one born in 1939 or earlier, get a higher subsidy.
 It is necessary to register for PharmaCare in order to receive benefits.

 Every BC resident should register, even if at present you won't receive a benefit, because if your income drops or your prescription costs go up, you will already be covered.

 Example: Family with 2017 net income of $26,000:

-In 2018, once the family has paid $500 for prescriptions (excluding costs in excess of the allowed PharmaCare amount for each prescription drug), PharmaCare will pay 70% of prescription costs.
+Prior to the changes, once the family has paid $500 for prescriptions (excluding costs in excess of the allowed PharmaCare amount for each prescription drug), PharmaCare would pay 70% of prescription costs.
+Beginning January 1, 2019, there is no deductible, so Pharmacare will pay 70% immediately.

-Once the family's prescription costs reach the maximum $750, PharmaCare then pays 100% of the eligible costs for the rest of the year.
+Once the family's prescription costs reach the maximum $600 (previously $750), PharmaCare then pays 100% of the eligible costs for the rest of the year.

 If at least one spouse is born in 1939 or earlier, the annual deductible is zero until family net income exceeds $33,000.
 With family income of $26,000, PharmaCare pays 75% until the family maximum of $300 is reached, and then 100% of eligible costs are paid by PharmaCare for the rest of the year.
 However, with the January 1, 2019 changes, Pharmacare will pay 100% immediately for families with at least one spouse born 1939 or earlier, with net incomes up to $14,000.
 There will be no "co-pay" at all.

 Most pharmacies charge more than the eligible cost for prescription drugs, but there can be a big difference in the price between pharmacies.
 See our article Prescription Prices are not Equal!

-For information on the PharmaCare program, see the following:
+For information on the PharmaCare program, see the following:- PharmaCare program - main information page, with link for online registration.